nyu-software-engineering/limited-ingredients/README.md

 ## How can you contribute?

-- we are currently in the inital phase of planning the project.
+- We are currently in the inital phase of planning the project.
 Any advice would be very helpful.

 ## How to build & test project?
 Clone the project